kzvdar42/joydance/README.md

 - It's **RECOMMENDED** to:
   - Use a Bluetooth dongle, because built-in Bluetooth sucks (or you will get disconnected constantly while playing).
 Make sure you buy a dongle with game controllers support, not just for audio devices.
 Not all dongles support Mac/Linux, so remember to check compatibility before buying.
   - Use a Nintendo Switch to update Joy-Con to the latest firmware & calibate its motion sensors.
 Ask your friends or bring it to the game shop if you don't have one.

+> [!WARNING]
+> Bluetooth 5.0+ dongles seem to not be able to re-connect to previosly paired JoyCons, at least on Windows

 ## Installation